From 2019, the USPGA Championship will move from August to May, with the Players Championship moving back to March

 USPGA Championship Moves To May

-From 2019, the USPGA Championship will move from its usual August spot and take place in May.
+From next year, the USPGA Championship will move from its usual August spot and take place in May.

 Currently held in August, the season’s final major championship will become the second major in the calendar.